Create an Editable, Resizable Text Label in Konva with React

 The second behaviour to implement was being able to resize the text when it wasn’t being edited.
 This would allow the user to change the width of the text in order to fit it into a smaller space if the text was long.

-This was achieved by using a Transformer component that was configured to transform the Text component, but locked to only allow resizing on the X axis.
+component, but locked to only allow resizing on the X axis.

 A callback for the transformer then updates the width and height of the text at the higher level component level so that the canvas text, text input and resizable text get the new dimensions.